14 Helpful Tips For Cutting The Cost Of Car Insurance NZ

 12) Choose Cars That Are Cheaper to Insure

-Some insurers offer usage-based or driver-behaviour programmes that can reward careful driving with lower premiums.
+Some NZ insurers offer usage-based or driver-behaviour programmes that reward careful driving with lower premiums.

 14) Review Optional Add-Ons